Ciara: Stage presence, dancing, and music videos

-Ciara has received mostly praise for her stage presence and routines during live performances.
+Ciara has generally received praise for her stage presence and routines during live performances.
 Dalondo Moultrie of The Morning Call applauded Ciara's stage presence saying that she "put on one of the best performances I have seen yet at [Crocodile Rock]".
 Moultrie continued to call her dance steps "incredible", notings her "pelvic thrusts", "body bending twists", "periodic bursts of light", and commending her for being in sync with the music.
 In summary, he praised Ciara's live performances for their "high-energy songs, sexy dance moves, flawless vocals, and [the] top-flight light show".
 Sia Michel of The New York Times also praised Ciara's relentless professional presence stating: "Ciara led a squad of hip-hop dancers through stylishly choreographed routines.
 Striding about in a headset, she was a commanding and relentlessly professional presence."
 Bill White of Seattle Post-Intelligencer wrote that due to Ciara's high energy, "it hardly mattered that she was singing to backing tracks ...
 Usually this type of performance seems cut-rate and dishonest, but Ciara, with the help of slick lighting and sharp choreography, made it work".

 Ciara has still gotten some criticism for her performances, typically relating to her vocals.
 Jon Caramanica of The New York Times gave a mixed reception of Ciara's performance ability, writing that her physical style reduced her emotional impact, and that her "lack of vocal presence guarantees that it is easier to connect with her music physically than emotionally."
 Vincent Jackson of The Press of Atlantic City also noted Ciara's limited vocal ability when critiquing her first headlining tour, but praised her confidence and approved of her decision "to put most of her energy into her almost nonstop, aerobic dance performance".

 Dance is big part of Ciara's artistry and music videos.

 Writing for The Guardian, Bim Adewunmi said "She makes music to dance to, and her videos are testament to that ...
-Ciara’s currency as a dancer is precision and high difficulty.
+Ciara's currency as a dancer is precision and high difficulty.
 Her body becomes a sort of human syncopated beat – an urgent thing, parts moving seemingly independently but all working to a greater good.
 On a purely technical level, her dancing is damn near untouchable".
 Ciara's dancing is generally praised and she's often considered one of the best or most emulable dancers in music.
 Ciara's dance ability has been compared to Michael and Janet Jackson.
 Her dancing is often described as sexy, energetic, and precise.
 Ciara is noted for her often tomboyish dance aesthetic and androgynous choreography, particularly in her videos for 1, 2 Step and Like A Boy.
 Ciara's style of dancing is generally street, but she has also done ballroom and step in her videos and performances.
 Ciara also did an interpretive dance routine in pointe shoes for her I Bet music video, though her use of the shoes prompted some backlash from the ballet community.